jonashackt/tekton-argocd-eks/README.md

 The `PersistentVolume` was provisioned to `topology.kubernetes.io/zone` in az `eu-central-1c`, which makes our Pods complain about not finding their volume - since they are in a completely different az.

-As [stated in the Kubernetes docs](https://kubernetes.io/docs/concepts/storage/storage-classes/#allowed-topologies) one solution to the problem is to add a `allowedTopologies` configuration like this:
+As [stated in the Kubernetes docs](https://kubernetes.io/docs/concepts/storage/storage-classes/#allowed-topologies) one solution to the problem is to add a `allowedTopologies` configuration to the `StorageClass` like this:

 ```yaml
 apiVersion: storage.k8s.io/v1